Your Favorite Blog of 2022: Resveratrol and Vitamin C: The Skincare Power Couple Worth Knowing About

 No matter your skin type, a good moisturizer should remain a non-negotiable in your skincare routine.
 Unlike the balms, treatments, and skin essences that can be added and removed from your rotation as you please, an effective moisturizer is essential to keeping the skin’s oils in check.
 Yes, even when your skin type is oily or acne-prone.

 Regulating your skin’s moisture levels has plenty to do with choosing the right moisturizer.
 Those with dry skin would benefit from a thick, lipid-heavy formula.
 Meanwhile, those with oily skin should opt for thinner and lighter solutions.

 In addition to Resveratrol and Vitamin C, this moisturizer also contains Pro-Vitamin B5.
-Otherwise known as Panthenol, this vitamin aids in wound healing, reducing inflammation, and helps the deeper layers of the skin hold on to water.
-Panthenol also boosts the skin’s protective barrier, preventing moisture from escaping.
+Otherwise known as Panthenol, this vitamin aids in reducing the feeling of inflammation.

 To include the Resveratrol Vitamin C Moisturizer in your routine, apply an even layer of the product onto your face and neck as a follow-up to your serum.
 Use twice daily.

 Last but not least, a lip balm rounds out Vine Vera’s Resveratrol Vitamin C line.
 Proof that powerful formulations can come in small packages, the Resveratrol Vitamin C Lip Balm includes an assortment of noteworthy ingredients: